Salzman International Illustration Agency

 • May contain tree nuts, shellfish, motor oil, wood shavings, India ink.

-• May cause dizziness, drowsiness, hair loss, halitosis: believe me, I got proof.
+• May cause dizziness, drowsiness, hair loss, halitosis; believe me, I got proof.

-• Light machinery is okay.
+• Light machinery okay.

 • Medium machinery debatable.